hwayne/learntla-v2/docs/beginner/operators.rst

 Operators are what you'd think of as a function in a programming language.
 They take arguments and evaluate to expressions.

+.. todo:: {CONTENT} When do I talk about EXTENDS?

 ::

   EXTENDS Integers